 - What was your initial reaction to Molly's admission that she didn't always want to live?
 Have you ever had your own flirtation with death? - Have you known anyone who had an NDE (near-death experience)?
-Did it change the way you think about life after death? - Molly's theological position on suicide evolved as she pastored people with suicidal depression from thinking there would be more "work" on the Other Side, to believing that God welcomed the hurting home after suicide.
-How have your attitudes, theological or otherwise, shifted on suicide as you've grown, and perhaps have known people who completed suicide?
-Is there someone in your life (or you yourself?) whose opinion about suicide and/or death you wish you could change? - How do you hope to grow old (or be old, if you already are!)?
+Did it change the way you think about life after death? - Molly's understanding of suicide has evolved as she's pastored people with suicidal depression from thinking there would be more difficult "work" on the Other Side, to believing that God welcomed the hurting home after suicide.
+How have your attitudes shifted on suicide as you've grown, and perhaps have known people who completed suicide?
+Is there someone in your life whose opinion about suicide and/or death you wish you could change (perhaps your own)? - How do you hope to grow old (or be old, if you already are!)?
 What can you do to practice resurrection, even as life takes things away from you-like Edith, who put her face in the sun every day, or Lewis, who writes poetry?